palolili23/tidyverse_workshop_oscr/README.md

 #### Welcome &#x1F44B;&#x1F3FD;&#x1F44B;&#x1F3FD;

-If you are enthusiastic about open science and want to improve your research skills by learning R, this course is for you!
+If you often do data analysis, are enthusiastic about open science and want to improve your skills in R, this course is for you!

-During this 90' workshop, we will have a hands on experience on handling data using the [*tidyverse*](https://www.tidyverse.org/) packages.
+During this 90' workshop, we will have a hands-on experience on handling data using the [*tidyverse*](https://www.tidyverse.org/) packages.
 We will go from raw and untidy data to a dataset that sparks joy and is ready to be plotted and analysed.

 -----